Irish Bangers and Mash

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

-(Recipe modified with new photos on 3/2/22.)
+(Post modified with new photos on 3/2/24.)

 This recipe actually originates in England, but the Irish enjoy it as well.
 Just as do Americans.
 It gets its name from the “bang” made when the sausages sizzle and burst from their casings when heated.
 And indeed, it does make a banging noise, which is why you’ll want to put a lid on the pan while the sausages cook.

-Ingredients Needed to Make Irish Bangers and Mash
+Ingredients for Irish Bangers and Mash

 - extra-virgin olive oil